pvachon/tsl-sdr/README.md

-# The Standard Library
+# Software Defined Radio Tools

-This is the repository for the Software Defined Radio/DSP-focused version of The Standard Library, or TSL.
+This is the repository for tools that use the TSL that are meant for software defined radio and signal processing.

+## Getting the TSL

+Please have a look at [the TSL repository](https://github.com/pvachon/tsl)

 # Building